art3x/ascan/README.md

 # ArtScan

-ArtScan is a tiny, smart, and very fast port scanner written in C. It is perfect for pentesting and red team engagements.
+ArtScan is a multiplatform, tiny, smart, and very fast port scanner written in C. It is perfect for pentesting and red team engagements.
 Its size is only **25 KB**.

 ![ArtScan](images/ascan.png)

 ## Features

 * IP ranges and port ranges scan with threads and timeout adjustments
-* Smart scan of TOP 120 most common ports by default
+* Smart scan of TOP 123 most common ports by default
 * Perform ping scan only (skip port scan)
 * NetBIOS name lookup
 * Grab answers and HTTP responses on opened ports
+* Scan by IP and FQDN
 * Scan summary brief

 ## Usage